 I do not own Harry Potter, nor any of the characters from JK Rowling's fantastic books or films, I'm just borrowing and playing with them for a little while and get no monetary reward for doing so

 A/N: The first Harry Potter story I ever wrote was called 'Grief'.
-It was written in response to my feelings about Snape's death (and my anger that he was so badly served in Jo's story) and featured a relationship between Snape and Hermione, although that didn't become clear until the end.
+It was written in response to my feelings about Snape's death (and my anger that he was so badly served in Jo's story) and featured a relationship between Snape and Hermione, although that didn't become clear until the end (apart from it being housed in Ashwinder which was something of a giveaway, obviously).
 It was a very well received story and I had many lovely reviews about it, but one reviewer questioned the timeline as I had tried to keep it canon and as she pointed out there wasn't much chance for things to play out as they did in my story if you go by the events in Deathly Hallows (mainly because of all that camping).
-To be honest I didn't dwell on it too much at the time, as by then I was well into writing other stories and really it had just been a release mechanism for my own grief at the Potion Master's untimely and unfair death (hmmm, guess I didn't really get over that).
-However, four years later I suddenly realised that actually, what I had written was entirely plausible, if a little unlikely (but hey, it's fanfic, right?), and the complete story of Hermione and Snape's relationship is what follows (which actually fulfils another request in the reviews for a prequel).
+To be honest, I didn't dwell on it too much at the time as by then I was well into writing other stories and really it had just been a release mechanism for my own grief at the Potion Master's untimely and unfair death (hmmm, guess I didn't really get over that).
+However, four years later I suddenly realised that actually, what I had written was entirely plausible, if a little unlikely (but hey, it's fanfic, right?) and the complete story of Hermione and Snape's relationship is what follows (which actually fulfils another request in the reviews for a prequel).
 I have removed 'Grief' from the archive as it now appears as the final chapter of this story.
 I mention this as a warning for those of you who read 'Grief' in its original incarnation, just so you don't start getting feelings of déjà vu or think I'm plagiarising someone else's work.
-'Grief' was all mine and still is, just with a new name and a lot more background, although obviously the identity of Hermione's lover is no longer in any doubt.
+'Grief' was all mine and still is, just with a new name and a lot more background, although obviously, the identity of Hermione's lover is no longer in any doubt.
 Thank you as always to Mamacita for being my beta.
 I hope you enjoy.
 Dx

 'Professor Snape, what's happening?'
 Hermione called through the door.